PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_walk.md

 What do you observe?
 Pay attention to: 1) are the cells moving up the gradient?; 2) what's the differences between the shape of the trajectories?; 3) within the 1500 seconds, which expected run time allow the cells reach the black dashed circle (target)?; 4) after reaching the target, which expected run time allow the cells to stay in/near the circle?

-## Comparing performances for different background tumbling frequencies
+## Quantitative comparison of different background tumbling frequencies

 We will quantitatively measure the performances by the ability to reach the target at the end of the simulation.
 We will also calculate the average distance to the center at each time step for each of the `time_exp` values.